MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/how-to-create-manage-session-pools.md

 ## Create or modify a dedicated session pool

 ## Return status codes for current sessions

+## Return a count of pools and connections

+Is there a way to see the pool settings or which pools are out there?
+You can see that in diagnostics under each compute node

 ## Delete a session pool